radiorabe/airtime/README.md

 # RaBe Airtime Fork

 Welcome to the RaBe Airtime fork.
-This fork contains fixes to get Airtime up and running for use at rabe.ch on CentOS 7.
+This fork contains fixes to get Airtime up and running for use at Radio Bern RaBe (http://rabe.ch) on CentOS 7.

 It aims at being organized in a fashion so that the changes done to Airtime are kept as atomic as possible while still offering a way to build and